Alfred A. Thorne: Family

 A. A. Thorne married schoolteacher and artist Catherine Elizabeth McLean in October 1895, and then became a widower upon her death.
-In July 1912, he married a teacher named Violet Janet Ashurst (1892-1991).
+In July 1912, he married a teacher named Violet Janet Ashurst (1892–1991).
 Ashurst was born in New Amsterdam and raised in British Guiana, the daughter of Charles Ashurst and Elizabeth Jane Alexander.
 Her family was from Belfast and Ethiopia.
 A. A. Thorne remained married to Violet for the rest of his life.
 A. A. Thorne had ten children, five from each wife.
 These were seven sons, three daughters, of which there were two sets of twins.
 From his first wife he had Alfred Hubert as his first son, then twin brothers, Albert Athiel and Alfred McLean, finally twin sisters Alfreda and Elfreda.
 From his second wife he had firstly Alfred Palmerston in 1913, then Duncan John in 1914, Arthur George, Aileen, and finally Cecil.

 His oldest son by Violet, Alfred Palmerston Thorne, was a Fulbright scholar and economics professor.

 Death

-A. A. Thorne died in the early hours of Monday 23 April 1956 at Georgetown Public Hospital.
+After a long lifetime of public service, A.A.
+Thorne died in the early hours of Monday 23 April 1956 at Georgetown Public Hospital.
 He was 86 years old.
 His funeral took place the same day at St. George's Cathedral, Georgetown, and he was laid to rest at Le Repentir Cemetery.

+Upon hearing of Thorne's death in 1956, the president of a large trade union, Cecil Cole of Sawmill and Forest Workers' Union, honored Thorne as a Champion of the People, writing: "It is through the huge contribution of men like (Thorne) that the Movement stands and is so strong as it is today.
+Many of us who can be styled indeed the younger generation certainly can well remember his selfless service, his willingness at all times to make the necessary sacrifice of his time, talent, and energy in the interest of the working classes.
+Those who are left behind can well follow his outstanding example."